AaLexUser/CAAFE/README.md

 If the data contains demographic information or other sensitive variables that could potentially be used to discriminate against certain groups, we strongly advise against using CAAFE or urge users to proceed with great caution, ensuring rigorous examination of the generated features.

-#### Cost of Running CAFE
+#### Cost of Running CAAFE
 CAAFE uses OpenAIs GPT-4 or GPT-3.5 as an endpoint.
 OpenAI charges The cost of running CAAFE depends on the number of iterations, the number of features in the dataset, the length of the dataset description and of the generated code.
-For example, for a dataset with 1000 rows and 10 columns, 10 iterations cost about 0.50\$ for GPT-4 and 0.05\$ for GPT-3.5.
+For example, for a dataset with 1000 rows and 10 columns, 10 iterations cost about 0.50$ for GPT-4 and 0.05$ for GPT-3.5.

 ### Paper
 Read our [paper](https://arxiv.org/abs/2305.03403) for more information about the setup (or contact us ☺️)).